+Legal Protection of Computer Programs/Databases and Software Licences 2014

-Legal basis for software licence agreements The Act on Copyright and Related Rights governs the rules of copyright licensing in general and software licensing in particular.
+The Act on Copyright and Related Rights governs the rules of copyright licensing in general and software licensing in particular.
 The Civil Code also applies because norms on agreements should be viewed as subsidiary.
 A licensing agreement is still by nature a civil law agreement.
-Choice of law possible for licence agreements?

 The parties to a licence agreement may choose the applicable law for it.
 Within the EU the choice of law is governed by EU Directive Rome I which does not set any special form for choice of law.

 Choice of applicable law governing a licence agreement is not relevant to other legal questions in connection with the licence agreement outside the contractual relationship.
 These questions are regularly governed by the national law of the country for which protection is sought (country of protection principle).

-Rights remaining with the licensor/copyright holder Moral rights are inseparable from the author's person and therefore non-transferable.
+Moral rights are inseparable from the author's person and therefore non-transferable.
 Exploitation rights (economic rights of the author) are transferable.